-To be eligible for Championship points and awards, each driver and co-driver must be registered individually with the FIA.
+To be eligible for Championship points and awards, each competitor, driver and co-driver must be registered individually with the FIA.

-5.5.1 Registration requirements
+5.4.1 Registration requirements

-- In addition to drivers and co-drivers, each competitor must be registered for the APRC with the FIA - To be eligible for any Asia Cup or Pacific Cup awards each competitor, driver and co-driver must register with the FIA and the registration may be for either Cup but not both.
-Registration for either Cup together with APRC registration is permitted.
+To be eligible for any Asia Cup or Pacific Cup points and awards each competitor, driver and co-driver must register with the FIA and the registration may be for either Cup but not both.
+Registration for one of the Cups together with APRC registration is permitted.

-5.5.2 Asia Pacific Rally Junior Cup
+Asia Pacific Rally Junior Cup

-The Asia Pacific Rally Junior Cup is awarded to drivers taking part in selected qualifying APRC rallies using currently homologated (RRR Art 4.2 Classes 6,7,9,10) 2WD cars with a maximum cylinder capacity of 1600cc.
+The Asia Pacific Rally Junior Cup is awarded to drivers taking part in selected qualifying APRC rallies using 2WD cars with a maximum cylinder capacity of 1600cc.

-- Drivers must be aged 28 years old or younger as of 1 January in the year of competition. - There is no age limit for co-drivers.
-However, only the registered driver may drive on the special stages of the rally. - Drivers must register for the APRC in accordance with Art 5 - The APRC Junior Cup shall be awarded to the driver who has scored the highest total number of points from the qualifying rallies.
-All qualifying rallies shall count towards the final total. - The number of qualifying rallies in 2013 is four (NZ, Australia, Malaysia & Japan).
-A minimum of two events (1 in Pacific, 1 in Asia) must be contested to be classified for the trophy. - Points will be awarded according to a separate classification of registered drivers. - Except in a case of force majeure judged by the Stewards of the meeting, a registered driver who does not take part in any nominated qualifying rally will still be required to pay the full entry fee(s) to the organiser. - Junior drivers may register and score points at any of the nominated events, providing they meet the minimum participation requirements.
+- Drivers must be 28 years old or younger on 1 January of the year of competition. - There is no age limit for co-drivers.
+However, only the registered driver may drive on the special stages of the rally. - Drivers must register for the APRC in accordance with Article 5. - The APRC Junior Cup shall be awarded to the driver who has scored the highest total number of points from the qualifying rallies.
+All qualifying rallies shall count towards the final total. - The number of qualifying rallies in 2014 is four (NZ, Australia, Malaysia and Japan).
+A minimum of two events (1 in Pacific, 1 in Asia) must be contested to be classified for the trophy. - Points will be awarded according to a separate classification of registered drivers. - Except in a case of force majeure recognised by the Stewards, a registered driver who does not take part in a nominated qualifying rally will still be required to pay the full entry fee(s) to the organiser. - Junior drivers may register and score points in any of the nominated rallies, providing they meet the minimum participation requirements.